 Dr. Kaci Kennell is from a dairy farm near rural Effingham.
 Her experience taking care of animals on the farm led her into the veterinary profession.
 She attended Lake Land College and Eastern Illinois University for her undergraduate training before obtaining her Doctorate of Veterinary Medicine at the University of Illinois.
 She truly loves being able to use veterinary medicine to serve people through the care of their pets.
 She has had great opportunities to put that into practice through veterinary mission work.
 In her spare time, she likes to sing, decorate, and experiment with various craft projects including dress making.

 The Kennells met and married during their time in veterinary school.
-Together, they keep busy taking care of their two daughters, Orie and Oswyn, and enjoy spending time with friends and family.
+Together, they keep busy taking care of their three kids, Orie, Oswyn, and Adoniram, and enjoy spending time with friends and family.
 As veterinarians, it is their aim to share the love of Christ by caring for His creation and building longstanding relationships with their clients.
-They currently live in rural Benson with their dog, Luthor, and cat, Azalea.
+They currently live in Goodfield with their dog, Luthor, and cat, Azalea.

 Dr. Michael P. Thomas graduated from the University of Illinois College of Veterinary Medicine in 1974.
 His first place of employment was Tazewood Veterinary Clinic, now Teegarden Veterinary Clinic.
 He left to work at Tremont Veterinary Clinic for a few years but returned to Teegarden in 1989 and has been here ever since!